nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 ## 4. info data in witness

-The above describes a solution to put info data in the cell, but if we don’t change info often, we can treat sudt Info as static data and put it in witness.
+The above describes a solution to put info data in the cell, but if we don’t change info often, we can treat SUDT Info as static data and put it in witness.
 This solution is an additional solution to info_cell and does not conflict with info_cell.

 The advantage is that it can reduce the state occupation on the chain.
 When sudt is useless, no state will be occupied, and there will be no situation where the state is still occupied on the chain after the EOS fundraising ends.
 The disadvantage is that if the blockchain of ckb is to be prune in the future, the information may be lost.

 ### 4.1.
 For Single Owner sudt

 ````
-// Issue new sudt Info
+// Create new SUDT_Info data
 Inputs:
 	<... one of the input cells must have owner lock script as lock>
 Outputs: